MariaDolmatova/Gradients/README.md

-This is a small project aimed to compare 2 numerical optimization algorythms.
+This is a small project aimed to compare 2 numerical optimization algorithms.
 The code implements two algorithms to find the minimum of a quadratic function: Method of Steepest Descent (fast) and the Conjugate Gradient Method (conj_grad).
 ---
 # **The Target Function**